 - 0% introductory rate for purchases and balance transfers: If you have a nagging balance on another card that you’d like to tackle or a large purchase to finance, the TD Cash Card gives you 15 months to do either without paying interest.
 This promotional APR offer is in line with or better than similar cash-back card deals on the market today.

 - No foreign transaction fee: If you’re someone who travels abroad, this can be a tie-breaking benefit to consider when comparing card offers.
-Many other cash-back cards charge foreign transaction fees of up to 3% on each overseas purchase.
+Some other cash-back cards charge foreign transaction fees of up to 3% on each overseas purchase, so be sure to inquire if it’s an important factor for you.

-- Limited availability: Currently, the TD Cash credit card is only available for customers in Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, Virginia, and Washington, D.C.
+- Limited availability: Currently, the TD Cash credit card is available for customers in 16 regions: Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Vermont, Virginia, and Washington, D.C.

 Expect your bonus to show up in six to eight weeks after you meet the spending requirement.